 05. Once the application deadline has been reached, all applications will be reviewed by the Kentucky Derby Festival’s Internal Review Committee, as well as our Pegasus Parade Review Committee.
 All units will be notified of acceptance or denial in mid-February.
 (Participation in a prior year’s Pegasus Parade does not guarantee acceptance.)

 06. Accepted units will receive a checklist with the necessary documentation required to participate in the upcoming Pegasus Parade.
 Units must complete and provide all paperwork by the stated deadline (March 27th).

 07. Accepted units are required to fund their own transportation, insurance (can be purchased through KDF for a nominal fee), and all expenses associated with their Pegasus Parade participation, however there is no fee to participate for bands, equestrians and specialty groups.

 08. With approximately 100 units allowed in the parade each year, the Derby Festival cannot accommodate all units who apply.
 However, units who are not selected for participation in the parade are welcome to contact the Derby Festival for additional opportunities to get involved with the Festival.

-The 2017 Pegasus Parade will march down Broadway on Thursday, May 4.
-The theme for 2017 is “Louisville on the Move.”
+The 2018 Pegasus Parade will march down Broadway on Thursday, May 3.
 This family-friendly annual event showcases some of the nation’s finest marching bands and equestrian units, along with inflatable characters and colorful floats.